lenderpanel

 Recently asked questions about conveyancing in Thorpe Hesley

 I'm buying my first flat in Thorpe Hesley benefiting from help to buy.
-The builders would not budge the price so I negotiated £7000 of additionals instead.
-The sale representative told me not to tell my conveyancer about this extras as it would affect my mortgage with The Royal Bank of Scotland.
+The sellers refused to budge the amount so I negotiated 6k of extras instead.
+The estate agent advised me not inform my solicitor about this deal as it will adversely affect my mortgage with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.